-How San Francisco Flattened the Curve
+The City That Has Flattened the Coronavirus Curve

 Officials in San Francisco are cautious about their initial success, cognizant that it could be fleeting if the city lets up too quickly on social distancing.
 “We are not in any way breathing a sigh of relief at this point or declaring victory in any way,” Carroll said.

 Breed is concerned about the city’s large homeless population, and in particular those addicted to drugs who are not cooperating with social-distancing practices.
 The city has expanded shelter capacity to spread out people living in them, as well as invested more money in cleaning shelters.
 But it has not broken up tent cities of homeless people on the advice of the CDC, and Breed said many workers are now more reluctant to interact with homeless people who are refusing to adhere to social distancing.
 “It’s gonna be difficult,” she said.
-(Breed was right to be worried: After we spoke, the city announced that an outbreak at one of it largest homeless shelters had infected 70 residents and staff with the coronavirus.)
+(Breed was right to be worried: After we spoke, the city announced that an outbreak at one of its largest homeless shelters had infected 70 residents and staff with the coronavirus.)

 As for her city’s overall situation, its relative calm in the national storm, Breed is ambivalent, even nervous.
 She’s worried that good news will beget bad news, that the story of San Francisco’s success will lead its homebound citizens to relax at the very moment they must stay hunkered down.
 “San Franciscans are complying and people have been incredible with following this order.
 But on another note, there are a lot of folks who are not,” Breed admitted.
 “And I am not comfortable letting up.”